Dom-Mc/get_seo/README.md

 # GetSeo

-Welcome to [GetSeo](https://rubygems.org/gems/get_seo)!
-This is a CLI based gem that allows you to quickly and easily inspect various SEO metrics from websites of your choice.
-Simply enter the url of a website you’d like to inspect, select the SEO metric you would like to retrieve, and [GetSeo](https://rubygems.org/gems/get_seo) will display your results via the terminal.
+[GetSeo](https://rubygems.org/gems/get_seo) is a CLI built in ruby.
+It allows you to quickly and easily inspect various SEO metrics from any website.
+Simply enter the url of a website you’d like to inspect, select the SEO metric you wish to retrieve, and your results will be displayed in the terminal.

 ---